 And you can hear them in the effective leadership of major and emerging pro-life organizations arguing that America can do better for women and children.

-When I began working in the pro-life movement in the late 1980s, while the "boots on the ground" were often female, the C-suites of organizations like the National Right to Life and Americans United for Life were occupied by men.
-Today, hands-down, the most visible voices and leaders in the movement are women -- at the National Right to Life Committee
+When I began working in the pro-life movement in the late 1980s, while the “boots on the ground” were often female, the C-suites of organizations like the National Right to Life and Americans United for Life were occupied by men.
+Today, hands-down, the most visible voices and leaders in the movement are women – at the National Right to Life Committee, at Students for Life, at Live Action, at Americans United for Life, and at the March for Life.

 If you’re paying attention, it’s impossible to miss the trend.